 And by “you,” I mean you, the person reading this right now.
 You’re as unique as your fingerprint, and we’re going to convey that.
 Maybe it’s your commanding presence, or the twinkle in your eyes; a bemused smile that’s just your own, or a big/roaring personality; a deep intelligence or a can-do attitude.
 Show off what sets you apart from the sea of sameness most headshots suggest.

-This isn’t to say that you don’t need a great (ahem) headshot photographer.
-But your headshot should be all about your brand, not the photographer’s.
+You do need a great (ahem) headshot photographer.
+But your headshot should be all about your brand, not your photographer’s.
 If their galleries all look alike–same angles, same lighting, same off-kilter positioning–keep looking.
 Find someone who can express who you are, not just use you to express who they are.
 Right?
 Of course, right!
 This is your career and your hard-earned money.
 If you want a great headshot, I’m ready to help you share that beautiful mug of yours with the world.